stephengold/Minie/README.md

 ### Solver iterations

-During each physics timestep, the simulator applies a series of iterative solvers to each soft body:
+During every time step, the simulator applies a series of iterative solvers to each soft body:

  + a cluster solver